shickselate/spindle/README.md

 ## ✨ Why "Spindle"?

 Because stories are threads.
-And Spindle weaves them into something immersive, dynamic, and alive.
+And Spindle weaves them into something magnificent.